The rate of purification of quantum trajectories: Quantum trajectories and purification

-When \pur does not hold, i.e., when there exists a projection $\pi$ with $\rank(\pi) \ge 2$ such that \beqeeq{ \pi V_{i_p}^\dag \cdots V_{i_1}^\dag V_{i_1} \cdots V_{i_p} \pi \propto \pi } for all $p \in \mathbb N$ and all sequences $(i_1,\ldots,i_p)\in\mathcal O^p$, the subspace $\range(\pi)$ is called a dark subspace.
+When \pur does not hold, i.e., when there exists a projection $\pi$ with $\rank(\pi) \ge 2$ such that \beqeeq{ \pi V_{i_1}^\dag \cdots V_{i_p}^\dag V_{i_p} \cdots V_{i_1} \pi \propto \pi } for all $p \in \mathbb N$ and all $(i_1,\ldots,i_p)\in\I^p$, the subspace $\range(\pi)$ is called a dark subspace.
 A quantum trajectory initially supported on such a subspace has a constant purity, and, in particular, never purifies if the initial state is mixed.
-Ruling out the existence of dark subspaces essentially amounts to requiring that the products of Kraus operators never act as an isometry on any non-trivial subspace of the Hilbert space.
+Ruling out the existence of such subspaces essentially amounts to requiring that the products of Kraus operators never act as an isometry on any non-trivial subspace of the Hilbert space.

-The following theorem by K\"ummerer and Maassen~\cite{maassen2006purification} shows that hypothesis \pur is a sufficient condition for the almost sure purification of quantum trajectories.
+The following theorem by K\"ummerer and Maassen~\cite{maassen2006purification} states that hypothesis \pur is a sufficient condition for the almost sure purification of quantum trajectories.

 \begin{theorem}[K\"ummerer and Maassen, 2006] Suppose that \pur holds.
 Then the quantum trajectory almost surely purifies. \end{theorem}

 The next proposition formalizes that, when a dark subspace exists, the purity indeed remains constant along trajectories whose initial state is supported on it.
 Thus, \pur is also a necessary condition for almost sure purification to hold for all initial states.